Assassination of Marielle Franco: Arrests and convictions

-In October, former police officer Elcio Vieira de Queiroz was sentenced to five years in prison and payment of a fine for carrying ammunition and possession of firearms, ammunition, and magazines on the day he was arrested, on March 12, 2019.
+In October, former police officer Elcio Vieira de Queiroz was sentenced to five years in prison and payment of a fine for carrying ammunition and possession of firearms, ammunition, and magazines on the day he was arrested, on 12 March 2019.
 On that date, civil police officers and two prosecutors went to Queiroz's house to serve an arrest warrant, for his suspected involvement in the death of the councilwoman and her driver, and another search and seizure order, to collect possible evidence of the crime.
 During the search they found eight 5.56 mm caliber rifle ammunition in his car and, in his house, they found a Glock .380 caliber pistol with five magazines and 46 ammunition, as well as a Taurus .40 caliber pistol with three magazines and 72 ammunition.
-The sentence would have been served in open regime if Queiroz had not already been in preventive custody for the murders, in the Federal Penitentiary of Porto Velho.
-The sentence was issued on September 11 by Judge André Felipe Veras de Oliveira, of the 32nd Criminal Court in Rio de Janeiro.
+The sentence would have been served in an open regime if Queiroz had not already been in preventive custody for the murders, in the Federal Penitentiary of Porto Velho.
+The sentence was issued on 11 September by Judge André Felipe Veras de Oliveira, of the 32nd Criminal Court in Rio de Janeiro.

-On August 7, 2022, Ronnie Lessa, who was being held in preventive detention at the Campo Grande Maximum Security Federal Penitentiary, was sentenced to five years in prison for attempted international arms trafficking.
-According to the sentence, he should begin serving his sentence in a closed regime, and the preventive detention motivated by the homicide would be maintained.
+On 7 August 2022, Ronnie Lessa, who was being held in preventive detention at the Campo Grande Maximum Security Federal Penitentiary, was sentenced to five years in prison for attempted international arms trafficking.
+According to the sentence, he should begin serving his sentence in a closed regime, and preventive detention motivated by the homicide would be maintained.
 The justification for the sentence was the quantity and purpose of the equipment seized.
 Furthermore, according to the text of the sentence, the imported material was intended to make it difficult to identify the origin of shots fired from AR-15 rifles, commonly used by criminal organizations that control vast territories in the city of Rio de Janeiro, where they terrorize, injure and kill residents and public security agents indiscriminately.
 For example, this equipment serves to reduce the glare caused by rifle shots, generally used by professional shooters, in order to attract less attention when they shoot.
 In February 2023, the Military Police of Rio de Janeiro confirmed the expulsion of Ronnie Lessa from the corporation.

-On December 7, 2023, Luiz Paulo de Lemos Júnior, known as "Chupeta", was arrested for being identified by investigators as the driver of Ronnie Lessa, defendant in the murder of councilwoman Marielle Franco and member of the "Escritorio do Crime" faction.
-Later on February 28, 2024, the Federal Police and the Special Task Force for the Repression of Organized Crime (Gaeco), of the Public Prosecutor's Office of Rio de Janeiro (MPRJ), arrested the owner of a scrapyard Edilson Barbosa dos Santos, known as "Orelha", accused of destroying the silver GM Cobalt car in a scrapyard in Morro da Pedreira, in the North Zone of Rio.
+On 7 December 2023, Luiz Paulo de Lemos Júnior, known as "Chupeta", was arrested for being identified by investigators as the driver of Ronnie Lessa, defendant in the murder of councilwoman Marielle Franco and member of the "Escritorio do Crime" faction.
+Later on 28 February 2024, the Federal Police and the Special Task Force for the Repression of Organized Crime (Gaeco), of the Public Prosecutor's Office of Rio de Janeiro (MPRJ), arrested the owner of a scrapyard Edilson Barbosa dos Santos, known as "Orelha", accused of destroying the silver GM Cobalt car in a scrapyard in Morro da Pedreira, in the North Zone of Rio.
 The car was reportedly the one used on the day of the crime.